ryanperryj/SimTree/readme.md

 An important design point is the fact that parameters, inputs, and outputs can be a variety of different types.
 This is highlighted in the design of the ExampleModel.
 Data can be ints, floats, bools, strings, vectors of these and more.
 This is why there is some weird switch case stuff iand strings being passed around.

-Please look at the Github for some example files.